THoldon/NTU-FYP/seed_scraper/README.md

 seed_scrape.py is called from tar_loop.sh and calls Initializer.py, creating seed.pcap.
 After which it uses extract_post() to find if any POST requests were sniffed and creates up to 5 seeds in the folder

-This program may not always produce seeds, sometimes no POST requests are created even after click on buttons, or it may click on a button that causes a segmentation fault.
+This program may not always produce seeds, sometimes no POST requests are created even after clicking on buttons, or it may click on a button that causes a segmentation fault.
 To solve the latter, copy out the pcap into this folder before it seg-faults with: docker cp [container id]:/pcap/seed.pcap /location/of/folder/seed_scraper.
 Alternatively, manually collecting seeds is also possible